mudgen/mokens-bug-bounty/README.md

 ### The TokenId

 Each moken has a tokenId that identifies it. tokenIds start at 0 and increment.
 The contract contains a list of all mokens via the `mapping (uint256 => Moken) private mokens;` mapping.
 The position of each moken in the list/mapping is the same as its tokenId.
 This makes the implementation of the `tokenByIndex(uint256 _index)` function from the ERC721Enumerable interface very easy to implement:
 ```
 function tokenByIndex(uint256 _index) external view returns (uint256 tokenId) {
     require(_index < mokensLength, "TokenId at this index does not exist.");
     return _index;
 }
 ```
+And it makes retrieving a moken by index or by tokenId the same thing since the index and tokenId are the same for each moken.

 ### Burning/Deleting Mokens